moravianlibrary/imagesearch.mzk.cz/README.md

 # /etc/init.d/apache2 reload
 ```

-**Attention:** Docker's default behavior is that it modify iptables configuration and enables exposed ports defined by -p option.
+**Attention:** Docker's default behavior is that it modifies iptables configuration and enables exposed ports defined by -p option.
 It is possible override this behavior by adding --iptables=false to the Docker daemon.

 On Debian based systems, you can edit /etc/default/docker and uncomment the DOCKER_OPTS line: